sg-gs/tfm/pix2pix/pix2pix-complex/README.md

 # Pix2Pix

-Based on the original paper by Isola (2018) et al and modified for solar denoising by:
+Based on the paper by Isola (2018) et al and modified for solar denoising

 ## Generator